nray-scanner/website/content/usage/configuration-file/targetgenerator/certificatetransparency.md

 A list of targets not to scan.
 May be CIDR networks, IPs or domain names.

 {{% notice info %}}
 DNS resolution happens at the node and there is no reverse DNS lookup.
-This has important implications.
-For example, consider *example.local* resolving to *10.10.10.10*.
-When blacklisting *example.local* but scanning for *10.10.10.0/24*, the server is going to be scanned.
-When blacklisting *10.10.10.0/24* but scanning for *example.local*, the server is going to be scanned.
-{{% /notice %}}

-#### `blacklistFile: "./blacklist.txt"`

-A file containing a list of targets to scan.
-May be CIDR networks, IPs or domain names, newline separated.

-{{% notice info %}}
-DNS resolution happens at the node and there is no reverse DNS lookup.